 Sandra K Hanneman, PhD, RN, FAAN

 Dr. Hanneman teaches research measurement in the PhD program and pathophysiology in the BSN program.
 She mentors BSN honors program and PhD students and junior faculty.
-In May 2014 and May 2017, the School’s undergraduate students voted Dr. Hanneman their choice for the John P. McGovern Outstanding Teacher Award.
+In May 2014, 2017, and 2019, the School’s undergraduate students voted Dr. Hanneman their choice for the John P. McGovern Outstanding Teacher Award.

 Hanneman among 2022 Shine Academy inductees (Mar 2022)